wkpark/sd-webui-model-mixer/README.md

 ## Checkpoint Model Mixer extension
-This is another model merger/mixer.
+This is a simple but useful model merger/mixer.

 It was created when I was looking for a way to use [SuperMerger](https://github.com/hako-mikan/sd-webui-supermerger) with other extensions in the txt2img tab.
 It doesn't have all the features of SuperMerger, but it inherits the core functionality.